Tutorial: Gate-based superconducting quantum computing: Implementation of Quantum Computation

-There is another method for the inductance modulation, called current pumping [green arrows in Fig.~\ref{fig:paraamp}(a)].\cite{vijay2009} In this method, the inductance of a JPA is modulated by applying a large current, i.e., pumping current, flowing through the Josephson junctions.
-Roughly speaking, the number of charge carriers, i.e., Cooper pairs, is locally and partially reduced in a Josephson junction owing to its weak link nature.
-Because of this, the charge carriers must have a higher speed near the junctions to maintain the same current in and out of the junctions.
+There is another method for inductance modulation called current pumping [green arrows in Fig.~\ref{fig:paraamp}(a)].\cite{vijay2009} In this method, the inductance of a JPA is modulated by applying a large current, i.e., a pump current, flowing through the Josephson junctions.
+Qualitatively, the number of charge carriers, i.e., Cooper pairs, is locally and partially reduced in a Josephson junction owing to its weak link nature.
+Because of this, the charge carriers must move faster near the junctions to maintain the same current in and out of the junctions.
 The resulting large kinetic energy of the charge carriers contributes to the inductance of the circuit, in addition to the geometric inductance.
 This additional inductance is called the kinetic inductance.
 Since the kinetic energy is proportional to the square of the velocity of the charge carriers, the kinetic inductance is roughly proportional to the square of the pump current.
-Thus, the current-pumped amplification is a four-wave mixing process regardless of a DC flux bias.\cite{casbel2007} Such an inductive contribution from current pumping shifts the resonance frequency of the resonator as shown in Fig.~\ref{fig:paraamp}(c).
+Thus, current-pumped amplification is typically a four-wave mixing process regardless of the DC flux bias.\cite{casbel2007} Such an inductive contribution from current pumping shifts the resonance frequency of the resonator, as shown in Fig.~\ref{fig:paraamp}(c).
 This characteristic line shape can be modeled as a Duffing oscillator.\cite{duffing, roy2018}

-The resonator-based JPA is relatively easy to make but suffers from a gain-bandwidth trade-off.
-The reason is that, to have a higher gain, the signal must bounce in the resonator more; this requires a higher quality factor and inevitably reduces the bandwidth.
+A resonator-based JPA is relatively easy to make but suffers from a gain-bandwidth trade-off.
+The reason is that, to achieve a higher gain, the signal must undergo multiple reflections within the resonator; this requires a higher quality factor and inevitably reduces the bandwidth.
 A waveguide-based JPA is called a Josephson Traveling-Wave Parametric Amplifier (JTWPA).
-A JTWPA is free from the gain-bandwidth trade-off.
-This allows us to achieve high-bandwidth (several gigahertz) and high-gain ($>\,$20 dB) amplification.\cite{macklin2015} Since the waveguide has to be nonlinear to mix the signal and pump tones, it is implemented using a long Josephson junction array with current pumping.
+A JTWPA is free from this gain-bandwidth trade-off.
+This allows us to achieve high-bandwidth (several gigahertz) and high-gain ($> 20~\mathrm{dB}$) amplification.\cite{macklin2015} Since the waveguide has to be nonlinear to mix the signal and pump tones, it is implemented using a long Josephson junction array with current pumping.